coolzoom/vmangos-pbotaddon/README.md

 # vmangos-pbotaddon
-  just a very simple bot ui
-  if you close it, re-open from main menu(esc),
+  just a very simple bot ui for vmangos, if you close it, re-open from main menu(esc), or the vmangos icon beside the minimap.

   vmangos core is Progressive Vanilla Core aimed at all versions from 1.2 to 1.12 https://github.com/vmangos/core